nguoiyoujie/ra303s-iran/docs/housetypes.md

 Overrides the housetype this house represents, in the same way countries are written for skirmish.
 This allows multiple slots to act like the USSR country.

 In Singleplayer, when playing as a country greated than the norm of 9 ('Special'), certain functions (such as the radar logo) will default to Allied versions.

+Both numeric values (e.g. 1) or the house names (e.g. 'Greece') are accepted.
 </details></td></tr></table>